 - Fulfillment of duties as determined in the assistantship appointment

-- A new agreement from from the department.
+- A new agreement form from the department

 The progress of the assistant will be evaluated at the end of each semester to determine his/her eligibility to continue in the position for the term of appointment.
 Academic department heads and college deans reserve the right to terminate a graduate assistant if the student is not fulfilling the terms of appointment.

 The appointment of assistantship duties is determined by the contribution the assistant makes to the three areas of University productivity: teaching, research, and service.
 During a term of appointment, a graduate assistant may be assigned to a single area or to a combination of areas.
 All graduate assistants are required to work a maximum of 20 hours per week for a half-time appointment (typical appointment) or 10 hours per week for a quarter-time appointment.

 - During a regular semester, graduate assistants are required to be full-time (must be enrolled in at least 9 graduate hours, but not more than 12 hours of graduate or a combination of graduate and undergraduate courses).